 |via National Museum of Wales|

-Solar-boat lunulae were probably by women due to their geographical opposition to jet-bead lunulae in Britain.
+Solar-boat lunulae were probably worn by women due to their geographical opposition to jet-bead lunulae in Britain.
 At least in the far north of Europe, it might make more sense to see a goddess driving a solar-boat full of dead people than a male god like Ra.
 Plus, we have many respectable warriors buried with the complete "man's room" - never this golden boat.

 Excluding men's basket earrings*, the later golden solar hats and cape of the EMBA appear to be associated with women based on body and head sizes.
 Though the phallic hats would seem rude for goddess worship, as Sulis was patroness of fertility, rude may have been the order of business.